microsoft/verona/docs/internal/object-memory.md

   };

   func() {
-    // Explicitly call the constructor
+    // Explicitly call the factory method
     let a = Foo::create();

     // This is sugar for `Foo::create()`